 Check out this fantastic full-day cruise in the Great Barrier Reef where you will have 5 hours to spend exploring the National Park or snorkelling.
 The cruise also includes a buffet lunch, glass of wine, canapes and live music!.

-If you’re interested in exploring the vast underground world near Cairns, then this is the activity for you.
+If you’re interested in exploring the vast underground world near Cairns, then this is one of the best Cairns tourist attractions for you.

 Chillagoe is a former mining town that’s about two and a half hours from Cairns.
 It’s famous for its system of limestone caves.